Big news: We are extending the Longitude Prize

 Competing teams need more time

 The eight criteria of the Longitude Prize require teams to consider a number of factors over and above simply demonstrating their test is accurate and rapid.
 This takes time.
 Therefore, the prize will remain open beyond the original 2019 deadline to at least 31 December 2020 or until a winner is chosen.
-You can see FAQs about the extension here.

 The prize deadline has been extended, but the challenge remains the same.
 The eight criteria of the prize remain unchanged.
 In addition, the Prize Rules have been modified to reflect the changed deadline and to provide more clarity around the requirements to win.
 These revised Prize Rules will be available for download from our website on 19 November 2018.